-FACT: Authors own the copyright to the works that they create.
-As such, the consultant and not the company owns the copyright -- and has the exclusive right to produce copies of the original work, to sell such copies, and to create derivative works.
-Of course, these rights can be transferred to the company by written contract.
+FACT: Authors own the copyright to the works they create.
+As such, the consultant and not the company owns the copyright - and has the exclusive right to produce copies of the original work, to sell such copies, and to create derivative works.
+Of course, these rights can be transferred to the company by a written contract.

 5. FICTION: The U.S. Patent Office would not have granted the Patent if there were infringement issues.

-FACT: The U.S. Patent Office only examines a Patent Application for patentability - is the subject matter new, useful, and nonobviousness.
+FACT: The U.S. Patent Office only examines a Patent Application for patentability - is the subject matter new, useful, and nonobvious.
 Counsel will need to be engaged if there are infringement issues.

 6. FICTION: I can save money by getting a Provisional Patent.